Obsidian-W/Obsidian-travelblog/site/content/english/blog/Tips-China.md

 - Requires a stupid verification using chinese friend.
 - You can get banned anytime for no reason.
 - It's a shitty app, I hate it.
-- Payment with foreign cards is unreliable, but it’s still useful for messaging.
+- Payment with foreign cards is unreliable, but it's still useful for messaging.
 - I use Rednote for messaging now, it's fine.

 ---